Sgt. John G. Kolesar Jr.

 Like many young men of his age, John knew that it was just a matter of time before he was drafted.
 In August 1940, to fulfill his military obligation, John joined the Ohio National Guard's H Tank Company headquartered the armory in Port Clinton.

 On November 25, 1940, the tank company was called to federal service as C Company, 192nd Tank Battalion.
 For the next ten months, John trained at Fort Knox, Kentucky, and was transferred in January 1941, to Headquarters Company when it was formed.
 During this time, he rose in rank from private to sergeant, but his exact duties are not known.

 In July 1941, John came home on furlough for few days.
 When he returned to Ft.
-Knox, the battalion was preparing to take part in maneuvers in Louisiana.
+Knox, the battalion was preparing to take part in maneuvers in Louisiana from September 1 through 30.
 After the maneuvers, the 192nd Tank Battalion was ordered to report to Camp Polk, Louisiana, without having any idea why.
 On the side of a hill, the battalion members learned they were being sent overseas.
 Those men who were married or 29 years old, or older, were given a chance to be released from federal service.
 Many of the men received leave home to say their goodbyes to families and friends.

 As they prepared to die, a car pulled up and a Japanese officer got out of the car and spoke to the sergeant in charge of the detail.
 After talking to the sergeant, he got back in the car and drove off.
 The sergeant ordered the soldiers to lower their guns.